mfkiwl/RISC-V_Vector_Accelerator_For_ML/hardware/README.md

 1. Controller
    - Decoder: decodes vector instruction into fields
    - Control Unit: outputs control signals to ALU, MEM units based on opcode,funct3 fields
-   - Dispatcher: manages busy signals coming from ALU, MEM units
+   - Lane Specifier: logic that dispatches instructions to appropriate vector lanes.
+Currently, the lane is specified based on the MSB of the destination register, since our banks are split in half.

 2. Register File
+   - Offset Generator: generates correct read and write element offsets within a vector register.
-   - 2 Banks: 2 read + 1 write ports each
+   - 2 Banks of 16 registers each: split into upper and lower for simplicity.
+2 read + 1 write ports each

 3. ALU Unit
    - 2 Lanes
-   - Supports chaining
+   - Will support chaining.